aws-samples/aws-big-data-blog/aws-blog-s3-index-with-lambda-ddb/README.md

 ## Deploying the sample

+The following instructions provide a detailed guide to manually deploying each component of the S3 index using the AWS Console.
+Alternatively you can run the `createstack` function from a bash shell with the AWS CLI installed.
+This script will prompt you for the name of a bucket to create that will be indexed as well as the name of an existing bucket where the Lambda code will be uploaded in order to deploy it through the provided CloudFormation template.

 To deploy the sample Lambda function and its dependencies, you must create the following resources:

 1. S3 bucket to be indexed